 The MSCI Emerging Markets Index (MXEF) fell 1.3 percent yesterday, the most since April 4.
 The benchmark has climbed 10 percent this year, while the MSCI World Index added 7.5 percent.
 Companies on the gauge of developing nations are valued at 10.5 times estimated profits, compared with the MSCI World’s multiple of 12.3 times.

-The IShares MSCI Emerging Markets Index exchange-traded (EEM) fund, the most-traded ETF to track developing-nation shares, rose 0.2 percent to $41.61 in New York.
+The IShares MSCI Emerging Markets Index exchange-traded (EEM:US) fund, the most-traded ETF to track developing-nation shares, rose 0.2 percent to $41.61 in New York.

 The Chicago Board Options Exchange Emerging Markets ETF Volatility Index (VXEEM), a gauge of options prices on the fund and expectations of price swings, declined 3.5 percent to 26.24 after jumping 7.4 percent yesterday.